eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

 ## Performance Analysis

 We can now run the performance analysis with the CP2K executable instrumented with CrayPAT, at the optimal job size of 16 nodes: the results will be the report text file with extension `.rpt` and the larger apprentice binary file with extension `.ap2`.
-CP2K is in the list of [CSCS supported applications](/scientific_computing/supported_applications), therefore the corresponding EasyBuild configuration file should already be available to build the modulefile providing the instrumented executable.
+CP2K is in the list of [supported applications](/scientific_computing/supported_applications), therefore the corresponding EasyBuild recipe should already be available to build the modulefile with the instrumented executable.
-Therefore we follow the instructions of the [EasyBuild framework](/scientific_computing/code_compilation/easybuild_framework) and build a CP2K modulefile with the `pat` suffix:
+Therefore we follow the instructions of the [EasyBuild framework](/scientific_computing/code_compilation/easybuild_framework) and build the CP2K modulefile with the `pat` suffix:
 ```bash
 module load daint-gpu
 module load EasyBuild-custom